tracek/audio-explorer/docs/app_description.md

 * [Spectral embedding](https://en.wikipedia.org/wiki/Spectral_clustering)
 * [Locally Linear Embedding](https://cs.nyu.edu/~roweis/lle/papers/lleintro.pdf)

-**Which algorithm to select?** Give a shot with Uniform Manifold Approximation and Projection.

 #### Spectrogram
 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
 For each selected sample in the graph we plot spectogram of the respective audio.
 It allows further verification of similarity between samples as well as provide insights into frequency structure of the signal.

-### How to use the app
-1. Select algorithm parameters.
-Consider if the program should detect onsets of audio or consider all chunks.
-2. Upload the audio.
-Once completed, selected algorithm will find a projection to 2d space.
-3. Inspect the clusters.
-Play audio for various samples to see how they are grouped together.
-4. ...
-TODO